Bartlesville Radio » News » Fire in East Bartlesville on Thursday Afternoon

 Fire in East Bartlesville on Thursday Afternoon

-A major fire is burning as of 1:00 PM on Thursday at a duplex at 340 SE Avondale in Bartlesville, which is just north of Frank Phillips Boulevard.
+A major fire was reported just before 1 p.m.
+Thursday at 340 SE Avondale in Bartlesville, which is just north of Frank Phillips Boulevard.

-There are eight emergency vehicles on the scene as firefighters are battling the blaze.
+Eight emergency vehicles were on the scene battling the blaze. .

+Bartlesville radio attempted to reach out for further updates but no one was availible at the time.

 « Back to News